mito753/CTF/2021/K3RN3LCTF/Pwn_on_the_hook/README.md

 ## Solution:

 Since Got overlay is not possible, I considered the following two methods, but I used the former method.
 See the code in `solve_malloc_hook.py` for the latter.

---How to call system (/ bin / sh) by Stack pivot by rewriting the return address of printf --Initiating a shell by writing One gadget to __malloc_hook
+--Call system('/bin/sh') by Stack pivot by rewriting the return address of printf

+--Launch `/bin/sh` by writing One gadget to __malloc_hook

 The Exploit code has done the following steps:
 (1) Leak the Stack address using FSB to identify the return address